Global rates of convergence for nonconvex optimization on manifolds: Compact submanifolds of Euclidean spaces

 \section{Compact submanifolds of Euclidean spaces}

-In this appendix, we prove Lemmas~\ref{lem:compactsub1} and~\ref{lem:compactsub2}, showing that if $f$ has locally Lipschitz continuous gradient or Hessian in a Euclidean space $\calE$ (in the usual sense), and it is to be minimized over a compact submanifold of $\calE$, then the results in this paper apply, in that~\aref{assu:lipschitzpullback},~\aref{assu:rtr-regularity-first} and~\aref{assu:rtr-regularity-second} hold.
-We use the notation of Appendix~\ref{apdx:manifolds} relative to submanifolds.
+In this appendix, we prove Lemmas~\ref{lem:compactsub1} and~\ref{lem:compactsub2}, showing that if $f$ has locally Lipschitz continuous gradient or Hessian in a Euclidean space $\calE$ (in the usual sense), and it is to be minimized over a compact submanifold of $\calE$, then \aref{assu:lipschitzpullbackrestricted},~\aref{assu:rtr-regularity-first} and~\aref{assu:rtr-regularity-second} hold.

 \begin{proof}[ {Proof of Lemma~\ref{lem:compactsub1}}] By assumption, $\nabla f$ is Lipschitz continuous along any line segment in $\calE$ joining $x$ and $y$ in $\calM$.
 Hence, there exists $L$ such that, for all $x, y \in \calM$,